project-bluebird/simurgh/docs/install.md

-As mentioned previously ..
+As mentioned previously the dependency flow is quite important and as such one needs to have Bluesky running before Bluebird can operate.
+Furthermore Twitcher and DoDo require Bluebird to be running in order for them to work.
+Therefore, to get things up and running, the installation is advised to be done sequentially as laid out in the sections below

 ![](img/simurgh-deps.png)

 ## Bluesky

-Original instructions can be found on:
+Original instructions can be found at [TUDelft-CNS-ATM/bluesky wiki](https://github.com/TUDelft-CNS-ATM/bluesky/wiki)

-However, it has been found to be much easier to have `environment.yml` file instead.
+However, it has been found to be much easier to have a single conda `environment.yml` file instead
 ```bash
 # This file may be used to create an environment using:
 # $ conda env create --name <env> --file <this file>